eridon/Galaxy-Classification-Model/README.md

 ## Decision Tree Model

 In addition to the CNN model, a decision tree classifier is trained on the flattened dataset.
-The decision tree model is evaluated on the test set using various metrics, including accuracy, precision, recall, and F1 score.
-A confusion matrix is also plotted to provide further performance insights.
+The decision tree model is evaluated on the test set using metrics such as accuracy, precision, recall, and F1 score.
+A confusion matrix is also plotted to provide visual performance insights.

 ## Combined Model